rock-it-rob/dotnet-basics/FileBasics/README.md

 ## Fundamentals
 * **DONE** ~~Create an extension method.~~
+* Understand how to organize a .NET project.
+Solution?

 ## File IO
 * **DONE** ~~Read a file into a record line by line.~~